 Thatch can cause problems in your lawn such as preventing it from absorbing enough water and fertilizer or trapping moisture and humidity that creates an advantage for fungi and mold.
 Brown grass is a clear sign that your grass isn’t getting enough water because of thatch.

 Spongy lawns can be a sign of thatch as well.
 It may look healthy and green, but if you feel sponginess under your feet you may have a thatch issue.

 Using a bulb planter or trowel, take a core sample of your lawn in several locations.
 Thatch will look like a brown or yellow layer in between the green grass and soil.
 Some thatch is good and should be present for a healthy lawn.
 If the layer is a half-inch thick or more, you have issues and should use a dethatcher.

 Dethatching too much or too deeply thins and damages a normal lawn that isn’t typically needed.
 Many people feel it’s part of the annual spring clean-up as it helps clean up all the yard debris from the long winter.
 Unfortunately, the exact opposite is true.

-If your lawn does have an excessive thatch layer over a half-inch, then dethatching is warranted but do it in the fall when you don’t have to worry about wreaking havoc on young spring grass or causing weeds to germinate.
+If your lawn's thatch layer is over a half-inch, then take your dethatcher out and get to work.
+But do it in the fall when you don’t have to worry about wreaking havoc on young spring grass or causing weeds to germinate.